MicrosoftDocs/win32/desktop-src/FileIO/working-with-nvme-devices.md

 ---
-Description: 'Learn how to work with high-speed NVMe devices from your Windows application.' ms.assetid: '037AF841-C2C9-4551-9CCB-F2A2F199083A'
+Description: Learn how to work with high-speed NVMe devices from your Windows application. ms.assetid: 037AF841-C2C9-4551-9CCB-F2A2F199083A
-title: Working with NVMe drives
+title: Working with NVMe drives ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Working with NVMe drives